How can Chiropractors help you?

 Whilst concentrating on the spine and its mechanics, Chiropractors take a thorough medical and complaint history before moving on to a focused examination, undertaking further diagnostic tests, including radiology if indicated.

-Once completed, an appropriate and safe treatment plan best suited to provide symptomatic relief and maximise biomechanical function is explained to the patient prior to commencement of treatment.
+Once completed, an appropriate treatment plan best suited to provide symptomatic relief and maximise biomechanical function is explained to the patient prior to commencement of treatment.

 How do disc injuries occur?